 It also eliminates employer deductions for the cost of providing qualified employee transportation fringe benefits (for example, parking allowances, mass transit passes, and van pooling), although those benefits remain tax-free to the employees.

-- The TCJA expands the holding period requirement to three years for gains on qualified carried interests to be taxed at preferential long-term capital gains rates.
+- The Tax Cuts and Jobs Act expands the holding period requirement to three years for gains on qualified carried interests to be taxed at preferential long-term capital gains rates.

 - For business Net Operating Losses (NOLs) that arise in tax years ending after December 31, 2017, the maximum amount of taxable income that can be offset with NOL deductions is generally reduced from 100% to 80%.
 In addition, NOLs incurred in those years can no longer be carried back to an earlier tax year (excluding certain farming losses).
 Affected NOLs can be carried forward indefinitely.